This post contains affiliate links and I may earn a commission if you make a purchase.

 However, choosing to be a homeowner takes not only a decent level of financial stability but also a certain emotional maturity that’s needed to create a time-constrained plan that suits your budget and lifestyle.

 If you’re feeling stuck on the fence between renting and buying, here are some important questions to ask yourself.

 - 1. What Are The Prices And Rental Rates In Your Area?

-It’s easy enough to stack rental rates against each other, but when you’re looking into buying a home, you not only need to think about your mortgage payments, but also property taxes, homeowners insurance, and possibly some extras like homeowner or condo association fees.
+It’s easy enough to stack rental rates against each other.
+Still, when you’re looking into buying a home, you not only need to think about your mortgage payments but also property taxes, homeowners insurance, and possibly some extras like homeowner or condo association fees.

 The median net worth for homeowners is significantly higher than those of non-homeowners, thanks to the way your equity increases as you pay off your home loan.

 - Are You Really Ready To Own A Home?

 One of the primary benefits of renting over buying is that you’re not tied down to anything.
 When buying, things get a little more difficult.